 In order to earn its 50% interest in the Joint Venture Claims, Ravencrest must pay the sum of \$25,000 and issue up to 100,000 common shares in the capital stock of Ravencrest at a deemed price of \$0.10 per share, which has been paid and issued, respectively.
-Ravencrest is also required to carry out further work on the Joint Venture Claims based on a work program recommended by APEX Geoscience Ltd. in the sum of \$112,500 on or before March 31st, 2006, which has now been extended to October 31st, 2006.
+Ravencrest is also required to carry out further work on the Joint Venture Claims based on a work program recommended by APEX Geoscience Ltd. in the sum of \$112,500 on or before March 31st, 2006.

 Ravencrest is a reporting company in British Columbia.
-The transaction is non-arm's length as Anton J. Drescher, our director and controlling shareholder, is an officer and controlling shareholder of Ravencrest.
+The transaction is non-arm's length as Anton J. Drescher, our director and controlling shareholder, is a director and controlling shareholder of Ravencrest.